The Stage TWO Submissions are now closed!

 It is easy for us to remain focused and motivated when we consider how these NG proposals could affect our community.
 However, we understand that the current lull in proceedings may take the focus off this for some of you, but we need all of your support!
 Please take this opportunity to write to your MP to register your concerns regarding the National Grid Project, routeing and costings which are all questionable.
 You could also ask for support from your Parish/Town Councils and also any action groups within your locality.

-May we take this opportunity to wish everyone a very happy 2025 and that National Grid start to really listen to the voices of Derbyshire
+May we take this opportunity to wish everyone a very happy 2025 and ask that National Grid start to really listen to the voices of Derbyshire